 By Alan Earls

 The trouble with training, most would agree, is that it involves too much time away from the office and (often) travel as well.
 All things considered, even if you (or a subordinate) need training, it's still hard to justify.
 Fortunately, there are now some options available via the Web or locally through a PC.
-Most of today's storage industry players now offer some form of online
+Most of today's storage industry players now offer some form of online storage area network training.

 For instance, "Network Storage Fundamentals," available through Hewlett Packard combines basic network storage knowledge with interactive instruction and practice exercises.
 Topics include: Storage Hardware; Connecting Storage Devices in Peer-to-Peer and Client/Server Networks; Network Storage Technologies; Data Security and Availability; and Network Storage in Apple, Novell and UNIX Environments.
 It also includes a brief introduction to SAN and NAS.